ABOUT THE FOURS

 ABOUT CG

-CG is an artist, actor, and movement teacher with a decade of experience guiding others into deeper strength, presence, and embodiment.
+CG is an artist, actor, and movement teacher with over a decade of experience guiding others into greater strength, presence, and embodiment.
+Her work is shaped by a deep respect for both structured discipline and unstructured exploration, recognizing that resilience is built not by avoiding discomfort, but by meeting it with curiosity, skill, and support.

-With a background in engineering and a deep love of science, her teaching blends anatomy, somatic awareness, and nervous-system intelligence—drawing on the body’s natural design to cultivate stability, mobility, and resilience.
+With a background in science and engineering, her teaching integrates anatomy, somatic awareness, and nervous-system intelligence—drawing on the body’s inherent design to cultivate stability, mobility, and adaptability.
+Precision and clarity provide the container; sensation, inquiry, and play invite depth.

-Central to her approach is expanding the body’s capacity to hold more: more sensation, more emotion, more life.
-Her classes weave precision with freedom, discipline with play—so movement becomes not performance, but presence.
+Central to her approach is expanding the body’s capacity to hold more—more sensation, more complexity, more life.
+Classes weave rigor with freedom, effort with listening, allowing students to explore edges without force and challenge without collapse.
+Movement becomes not performance, but presence.

-Rooted in the belief that the body is sacred, CG sees teaching as an act of humble service—a way to help others feel safe in their bodies, grounded in their presence, and reconnected to their expressive, essential self.
+Rooted in the belief that the body is sacred, CG approaches teaching as an act of humble service—supporting others in feeling safe within themselves, grounded in their bodies, and reconnected to their expressive, essential nature.